bilalAmir97/FAST_API_FINANCE-TRACKER/README.md

 - **Withdraw Cash**: Securely remove funds with validation
 - **Transfer Money**: Send funds to other Onyx users by username
 - **View History**: Access detailed transaction logs with search/filter options
+- **AI Insights**: Add a short note to a transaction to receive AI-powered categorization and a one-line savings tip

 ### Testing Transfers
 Open a second browser window in Incognito mode, create another account, and test peer-to-peer transfers between accounts.